Go to henryford.com Torn seasonal HFH logo

 • Specimens submitted to the laboratory without the required information will not be accepted for processing.
 Unlabeled surgical specimen containers will not be accepted for testing and may require recollection.

-• Note: Although extenuating circumstances may exist and some information may be retrievable after specimen receipt by the laboratory, this will require the licensed caregiver, physician or nurse, to come to the laboratory to provide the missing information and sign a Specimen Labeling Resolution form, accepting responsibility for the accuracy of post-collection labeling.
-Post-collection labeling (rehabilitation) will be permitted under the following circumstances only:
+• Note: Although extenuating circumstances may exist and some information may be retrievable after specimen receipt by the laboratory, this will require the licensed caregiver, physician or nurse, to provide the missing information and sign a Specimen Labeling Resolution form, accepting responsibility for the accuracy of post-collection labeling.

 home | Accreditation/Certification Information | mailing list | contact webmaster